 To help you with creating strong passwords, third-party developers have released a wide range of apps for Android.
 As a longtime 1Password and LastPass user, I still end up using other third-party apps to create passwords.
 If you are of the kind that does not want to save passwords with third-party apps and sites, we have a list of apps you can use.
 These apps will just help you create a strong password without any feature to save them in the app – locally or in the cloud.

 Starting off with a completely open-source and ad-free app, Passera comes out on top for its simplicity and transparency.
 If you’re using a tool as sensitive as a password generator, transparency comes first.

-Passera’s main feature is that the app sets password difficulty depending on the website or your hints.
+Passera is undoubtedly one of the best Android password managers to try.
+Its main feature is that the app sets password difficulty depending on the website or your hints.
 It can then generate passwords up to 64 characters in length.
 This may be overkill for most, so the app allows you to set the character length as well.
 The other unique feature of Passera is that the app lets you input a passphrase.
-Simply put, you could enter your favourite line in Passera, and it will use this phrase to generate a unique password.
-The generated password is not only strong, it is secured using your passphrase and the character length as well.
+Simply put, you could enter your favorite line in Passera, and it will use this phrase to generate a unique password.
+The generated password is not only strong, but it is also secured using your passphrase and the character length as well.

 Passera is available on other platforms as well – check out the Github page of the app here.
 It is not available on Play Store, though.
 You will have to use F-Droid, the most popular and open-source third-party app repository for Android.